HanaOrg/Konbini/packages/client/guard/README.md

 ## Konbini's schedule

-This is scheduled on [our own hardware](https://icecat.biz/rest/product-pdf?productId=16700539&lang=en) to run periodically.
-Package data is updated every 48 hours at most.
-Antivirus scans happen on an irregular basis, but at least one per week is supposed to run.
+This is scheduled to run periodically on a GitHub Action every 48 hours.

 You're not supposed to commit updates to the `guard.txt` file by yourself (and for trust reasons, PRs that modify it won't be accepted).
 You should only run this script for testing ot, in case you wanted to contribute a fix or improvement (which we're REALLY thankful for!).